DCganics/cybersecurity-portfolio/README.md

 2025/03/12
 Paul Farland from Trusted Sec, NCR, Equifax, etc. Ron Cofield (rcofield@cityofrefugeatl.org) is speaking to us, email Ron my 3 values and why.
 Value-purpose cards, my top 3: (Wealth/Money floater)  Legacy, Passion, Creativity/Innovation.
 Next three:Team, Money, Quaality.
 Think about how to tell my life story the seminol events related to the career field, " I was doing this and then, this happened..."
 "I woke up one day and decided this wasn't good enough for me or my family, so I decided to..."
 This is the turn I made to get where I am, and the value of it all.
 7 Habits of Highly Effective People. #1 BE PROACTIVE, more than merely taking initiative.We can subordinate our feelings to our values.
 We have the responsibility to make things happen.

+2025/03/13
+We talked about hypervisor 1 and 2.
+We went over essential Linux commands.
+We went over key terms like kernel, shell, and terminal.

+2025/03/14